-Special Session Of Parliament Announced To Manage News Cycle: Congress
+Special session of Parliament announced to manage news cycle: Congress

-Mumbai, Aug 31: The Congress on Thursday said the government has announced a special session of Parliament to manage the news cycle that is dominated by fresh allegations against the Adani Group and will focus on the opposition bloc INDIA’s meeting on Friday.
+The Congress on Thursday said the Government has announced a special session of Parliament to manage the news cycle that is dominated by fresh allegations against the Adani Group and will focus on the opposition bloc INDIA’s meeting on Friday.

 The demand for a Joint Parliamentary Committee (JPC) probe into the allegations against the Adani Group, however, will continue to resonate inside and outside Parliament, Congress general secretary Jairam Ramesh said in a post on X, formerly Twitter.